 A recent study by conservation biologist Nils Peterson and colleagues (2024) has been particularly intriguing.
 They conducted an experiment where college students were randomly assigned to take a weekly nature walk, with some instructed to notice specific elements like birds, while others received no guidance.
-The results showed that students who recorded birds on their walk reported significant improvements in their mood and reduced stress levels compared to the: other groups.
+The results showed that students who recorded birds on their walk reported significant improvements in their mood and reduced stress levels compared to the other groups.

-These findings suggest that birding.
-Or engaging with nature in a specific way, may be, a unique way to enhance mental well-being.
-As Psychology Today notes, “looking for birds” may be a simple yet effective way to reduce stress, improve focus.
-And even experience a sense of awe.
+These findings suggest that birding, or engaging with nature in a specific way, may be a unique way to enhance mental well-being.
+As Psychology Today notes, “looking for birds” may be a simple yet effective way to reduce stress, improve focus, and even experience a sense of awe.
 So, what can you do this week to improve your mental health?
-Perhaps take a walk and "try birding!"
+Perhaps take a walk and try birding!
 Source:

 Peterson, M. N., Larson… L. R., Hipp, A., Beall, J. M., Lerose, C., Desrochers, H., … Martin, K. L. (2024).
 Birdwatching linked to increased psychological well-being on college campuses: A pilot-scale experimental study, “Journal of Environmental Psychology,” “96,” https://doi.org/10.1016/j.jenvp.2024.102306.
-As reported in Psychology Today… this study adds to the——growing ⁙⁙⁙ of research highlighting the "connections between nature and human health."
+As reported in Psychology Today… this study adds to the growing ⁙⁙⁙ of research highlighting the connections between nature and human health.

 A 2021 paper published in Environment International further explores the concept of biodiversity and its impact on human well-being.